 Do I have to pay everything upfront, or can I pay over time?

 You do not have to make all payments right away.
 Many members are making their donations over time & to meet the milestone of their $1,000 pledge by December 31.

-By clicking on this item, you will download a pdf of the 2017 request for proposal (RFP).
-This document outlines Impact100's criteria for its 2017 grant.
-We are seeking proposals that address issues of 1) mental health, 2) early childhood development, 3) prisoner reintegration and/or 4) training & education geared toward self-sufficiency focused on women and girls OR disabled OR youth at risk.
-(PLEASE NOTE, the GRANT DEADLINE FOR THE 2017 AWARD HAS PASSED.
-INFORMATION ON THE 2018 GRANT CYCLE WILL BE AVAILABLE IN EARLY 2018).
+By clicking on this item, you will download a pdf of the 2018 request for proposal (RFP).
+This document outlines Impact100's criteria for its 2018 grant.
+We are seeking proposals that address issues of 1) mental health, 2) refugees, 3) children & youth 4) housing.
+(PLEASE NOTE, the GRANT DEADLINE FOR THE 2018 AWARD IS FEBRUARY 28).
+INFORMATION ON THE 2019 GRANT CYCLE WILL BE AVAILABLE IN EARLY 2019).

 If your question is not answered here please contact us and a member will get back to you.